Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 02. Cut Fringe

-Cutting a fringe is a popular and fast way to change up the hairstyle and frame the face.
+Cutting a fringe (刘海儿 liúhǎir) is a popular and quick way to change up your hairstyle and frame your face.
+It’s an easy transformation that can refresh your look without altering your entire hairstyle.

 剪刘海儿